jszklarz/cronify/README.md

 Contributions welcome!
 Just:
 - Add tests for new features
-- Run `pnpm test` before submitting
 - Keep it simple and focused

+Tests run automatically on commit via husky.
 Open a PR when ready!